electinth/dataset-election-62-candidates/README.md

 Details about tracking down API endpoints used by SmartVote will be written in TODO.

 ## Zone & Candidate Browsering Website
+This website has no database.
+This website provides a quick and simple way for users to see who are candidates in their area, using postcode.
+As zone and candidate data is rarely changed, a static website is sufficient to this purpose without the use of backend and database.
+Despite of few components needed to be developed, the static-site approach can be massively scaled, for example deployed behind a CDN service.

 This website has two components, front page, zone and party pages.
-The first page has a form entering a postcode.
+The first page has a form for entering a postcode or address.
 We use React for HTML DOM manipulation.
-In contrast, zone and party pages are static files that are generated accordingly.
+Zone and party pages are static files that are generated accordingly.
 Please see `generate-site.py` for more details.

 ### Development
 Every change made to those pagaes, located in `election62`, requires regeneration.
 One can use the following command to automatically update the site:
 ```
-watch -n 10 'python generate-site.py --env dev'
+watch -n 10 'WEBPATH=127.0.0.1:8000 python generate-site.py --env dev'
 ```

 The script generates the site to `./dist`.
-You can run a static web server from the root directory and access it via `http://<HOSTNAME>:<POST>/dist`.
+You can run a static web server from the root directory and access it via `http://<WEBPATH>/dist`.
 You might encouter cross-origin issues.
-If that the case, please check `deploy_path` in `generate-site.py`.
+If that the case, please verify the value of `WEBPATH`.

 For example, one can use Python's web server module for this purpose:
 ```